-In a nutshell, this study emphasizes the importance of managing stress and living a healthy lifestyle for those who have migraines.
+In a nutshell, this study emphasizes the importance of managing stress and living a healthy lifestyle for those migraineurs.
 Being aware of your rising stress levels, and managing your stress from growing too much is very important.
-It can be achieved by practicing stress relieving exercises and mindful breathing.
+You can achieve it by practicing stress-relieving exercises and mindful breathing.

 Stress Management Tips to Ease Let-Down Migraines